What is a Guest?

 Guest-centric language and person-first language (PFL) focus the attention of a person on their identity, making their disability secondary.
 PFL focuses on the individual and not their disorder.
 This clarifies the distinction between the individual’s identity and their disorder.
 We at Royal Life Centers at Spokane Heights use person-first language in every mode of communication to highlight each guest’s individuality and equal standing at our facility and in life.

-Person-First Language Helps in Recovery
+Why Person-First Language Matters in Addiction Treatment and Recovery

 Recovery-sensitive practices like PFL are necessary within alcohol and drug rehab as they safeguard the mental wellbeing of our guests during a vulnerable time in their lives.
 Person-first phrases benefit addiction recovery, providing consistent reassurance that guests are equal, worthy, and respected.
 PFL cultivates a genuine connection between staff, guests, and their peers as it rejects the negative stereotypes and labels often associated with addiction.
 Dissimilar to the infamous, insulting labels like “addict,” PFL communicates through respectful statements such as “person with a substance use disorder.”
 Following PFL’s constant positive reinforcement, guests are able to discard the ingrained self-judgment, replacing shame-related terms for recovery-sensitive terms that allow for self-acceptance and self-love.